pyth-network/pyth-crosschain/target_chains/ethereum/sdk/stylus/README.md

 ## Mocking Pyth

-[MockPyth](./MockPyth.sol) is a mock contract that you can use and deploy locally to mock Pyth contract behaviour.
-To set and update price feeds you should call `updatePriceFeeds` and provide an array of encoded price feeds (the struct defined in [PythStructs](./PythStructs.sol)) as its argument.
-You can create encoded price feeds either by using web3.js or ethers ABI utilities or calling `createPriceFeedUpdateData` function in the mock contract.
+[MockPyth](./mock.rs) is a mock contract you can use and deploy locally to mock Pyth contract behavior.
+To set and update price feeds you should call `updatePriceFeeds` and provide an array of encoded price feeds  as its argument.
+You can create encoded price feeds either by calling `create_price_feed_update_data` function in the mock contract, That functions also exist in the function file.

-## Development

-### ABIs

-When making changes to a contract interface, please make sure to update the ABI files too.
-You can update it using `npm run generate-abi` and it will update the ABI files in [abis](./abis) directory.
-If you create a new contract, you also need to add the contract name in [the ABI generation script](./scripts/generateAbi.js#L5) so the script can create the ABI file for the new contract as well.

 ### Releases